Kent & Medway Hot & Cold Site/Covid-19 Primary Care Assessment & Treament Facilities Standard Operating Procedures (SOP)

-You can access the Kent and Medway Standard Operating Procedure (SOP) and guidance document (updated 13th April 2020) which has been produced in response to the COVID 19 pandemic.
+You can access the guidance document (updated 13th April 2020) which has been produced in response to the COVID 19 pandemic.
 The document sets out the methodology that will be used to ensure that contact between patients requiring primary care with COVID-19 symptoms, (including those who reside with others that have these symptoms), and those without COVID-19 symptoms is minimized, in order to reduce cross-contaminaion and spread.

-The following document from NHSE/I provides general guidance to assist practices with service delivery during the Covid-19 outbreak https://www.england.nhs.uk/coronavirus/publication/managing-coronavirus-covid-19-in-general-practice-sop/
+This document from NHSE/I provides general guidance to assist practices with service delivery during the Covid-19 outbreak

 This guidance is intended for care homes, local health protection teams, local authorities, clinical commissioning groups (CCGs) and registered providers of accommodation for people who need personal or nursing care.
 This includes registered residential care and nursing homes for people with learning disabilities, mental health and/or other disabilities.

 With social distancing arrangements in place and the increased number of patients with symptoms of or patients and staff possibly harbouring COVID-19, all patient contact should be via remote contact when possible.
-Please click HERE for the BMA advice and guidance, particularly relating to consultations for routine long term condition annual reviews
+This BMA advice and guidance particularly relating to consultations for routine long term condition annual reviews.

-The RCGP has also issued the following guidance on workload prioritisation during Covid-19 pandemic (10 April 2020).
+The RCGP has also issued guidance on workload prioritisation during the Covid-19 pandemic.

 Advice for doctors in all settings in getting homeworking equipment, when to consult patients via video, approved NHS tools for remote consultations and tips for running them.